MATERIALS – NATURAL STONE

 - Contemporary and modern look

 Travertine is a type of limestone that is usually associated with hot springs.
-It is durable and can be used in a number of different situations, both interior and exterior.
-Travertine is a softer material to work with than most other types of stone, and because of that it tends to be much easier to shape.
+It is durable and can be used in a number of different situations for both interior and exterior needs.
+Travertine is a softer material to work with than most types of stone and it tends to be much easier to shape.
 It looks great whether it’s brushed and tumbled or honed/filled, giving a texture that is different to the other materials.
 Over time, travertine tends to age well and looks better the longer it’s been installed.

 - Used interior and exterior

 Traditional limestone has been a center point of pride and joy in many fixtures over the years.
 While it has never been associated with opulence the way marble has, it still retains a very characteristic presence.
 It has better consistency in its variation when compared to other stone types, which adds to its innate beauty.
 Limestone has been around for millennia and sometimes the remains of fossils do appear in the deposits, making for interesting talking points.
 Overall, limestone is a very elegant construction material.

 Better consistency in variation compared to other natural stone

 Onyx is a construction material that stands out from the others in its translucency.
 Because of this characteristic, Onyx can be backlit, allowing for an impressive array of decor options.
 Onyx displays a wide array of exquisite colors that fits with many different types of interior design.
 It is perfect for doing decorative fixtures to further accent the decor of a residential home or apartment.